ggcarrots/python-carrots/source/classes.rst

 It's called a docstring, because it's a string that documents something - in this case, a method.
-It's a good habit to add docstrings to your functions, methods or classes, to help everyone understand what they are doing and how to use them.
+It's a good habit to add docstrings to your functions, methods or classes, to help everyone (including yourself!) understand what they are doing and how to use them.
 Second thing: there is a new way of using ``for`` statement.
 It's called ``list comprehension``, and it is very similar to the regular ``for`` loop.
 The following two ``for``'s will do exactly the same thing: